 The town of Cesis lies in Vidzeme Upland near the winding valley of river Gauja.
-800 years ago it rose as an important trade centre in Livonia, experienced a heavy decline in the 18th century due to wars, fires and plague, and managed to recover and prosper in later centuries.
+Over 800 years ago it rose as an important trade centre in Livonia, experienced a heavy decline in the 18th century due to wars, fires and plague, and managed to recover and prosper in later centuries.
 Its favourable position in road and railway network advanced economic development; scenic surroundings and rich historical heritage attracted vacationers.

 Students will be offered an intensive two–week programme of lectures, discussions and workshops, as well as sightseeing tours and parties.
 The programme will be conducted by an international team of architects, urbanists and designers, representing both practice and academia.

 During the Summer School, students work in a multidisciplinary and international environment.
-Focus of the course is architecture, urbanism and design, but it also welcomes students and young professionals of related disciplines: geography, sociology, design, arts etc. The Summer School aims for increasing exchange of knowledge and endorsing understanding between different spatial and social disciplines.
+Focus of the course is architecture, urbanism and design, but it also welcomes students and young professionals of related disciplines: geography, sociology, arts etc. The Summer School aims for increasing exchange of knowledge and endorsing understanding between different spatial and social disciplines.

 Participants of the Summer School will be awarded a Certificate of Riga Technical University and 3 ECTS points upon completion of the course.

-The Summer School starts on July 26 and ends on August 9, 2014.
+The Summer School starts on July 25 and ends on August 8, 2015.

 For regular updates follow the Summer School's Facebook page.

-For questions write to email@example.com
+For answers to your questions write to email@example.com

 Riga Technical University Faculty of Architecture and Urban Planning